LRGASP/lrgasp-submissions/docs/known-issues.md

 ## Manatee

 * Percentage of sequenced spike-in SIRVs is higher than expected.
 For example, the PacBio library has 14% of reads corresponding to SIRVs
+* The ONT cDNA and PacBio cDNA data from size selected and non-size selected libraries that should be combined and included in the submission.
+It is up to the submitter how they decide to combine the information, e.g. just merge the reads or treat size-selected and non-size selected differently during the processing.

 ## R2C2 libraries